positroncascade/PyAero/README.md

 $ git clone https://github.com/chiefenne/PyAero.git
 ```

+Change to the folder "src" and type "./PyAero".

 ### Download a ZIP file:

 From the [PyAero GitHub repository](https://github.com/chiefenne/PyAero).

-Unzip it anywhere on your computer, change to the folder "src" and type "./PyAero".
+Unzip it anywhere on your computer.

+Change to the folder "src" and type "./PyAero".

 ## Release History